AdobeDocs/experience-manager-forms-cloud-service.en/help/configure-unified-storage-connector.md

 * Use variables to store data file and attachments while submitting an adaptive form to an AEM Workflow.
 Do not select **[!UICONTROL Relative to Payload]** option while submitting an adaptive form to an AEM Workflow.
 The **[!UICONTROL Relative to Payload]** option do not display automatically once you [configure an AEM Workflow model for external data storage](#configure-workflow-external-data-storage).

-* Do not create a custom step in a workflow model that stores data in the CRX DE repository.
+* Do not use a custom AEM Workflow step in a workflow model to store data in the CRX DE repository.

 * When you [configure an AEM Workflow model for external data storage](#configure-workflow-external-data-storage), do not create custom columns for AEM Inbox based on the data of a workflow.